ribeirorvs/redhat-project-repo/README.md

 The version 2.3 keeps the previos scope and include jUnit tests and create a newuser interface, using Servelet and JSP.
 Minor changes include changes in variable types.

 TODO
-- Create Unit Tests
+- Create Unit Tests (Done)
-- Chante the GUI to Servlet and JSP
+- Chante the GUI with Servlet and JSP

 ## Project TODO